clicdot/TechEngr-C360-LOS-API-V1.1/api-list/srf-fields-co-api.md

 For the most part, the JSON Schema and JSON Templates will not deviate from _Service Request Fields_.
 The main differences are two:

-1) Collateral Overview Fields will potentially have additional fields not allowed in Service Request.
+1. Collateral Overview Fields will potentially have additional fields not allowed in Service Request.
 Therefore it is typical for the _Collateral Overview Fields_ to have more fields objects.
-2) Collateral Overview Fields was designed for a _PATCH_ operation for Service Request Fields.
+2. Collateral Overview Fields was designed for a _PATCH_ operation for Service Request Fields.
+Therefore the only required field will be the _**updatedBy**_ field in the meta object.

+In addition to specifying the _**updatedBy**_, at least one object from _**transaction**_ or _**collaterals**_ must be provided.

 ## The JSON Schema Model